-TA-55 East Entry Control Facilities: The TA-55 east Entry Control Facility (ECF) is the main pedestrian entrance into the TA-55 Protected Area.
-It currently includes six pedestrian entry control portals and a single vehicle entry control lane (east vehicle access) that functions as a backup vehicle entry control portal when the west vehicle access is inoperable or traffic requires the opening of both vehicle portals.
-Two upgrade projects are under development to increase east TA-55 Protected Area throughput.

-TA-55 West Entry Control Facilities: The TA-55 west ECF is currently the secondary pedestrian and primary vehicle entrance into the TA-55 Protected Area.
-The facility currently includes one pedestrian entry control portal and a single vehicle entry control portal.
-Two upgrade projects are under development to increase pedestrian and vehicle throughput into the west side of the TA-55 Protected Area and provide access to the TA-55 Protected Area from new facilities to be constructed on the west side of TA-55.

-TA-55 PF-4 Material Access Area Entry Control Facilities: There are currently two entry control facilities on the east side of the Material Access Area.
-Two upgrade projects are under development to increase pedestrian throughput into the Material Access Area.
+entrar vehicle the we East Entry Control Facilities: The TA-55 east Entry Control Facility (ECF) is the main pedestrian note into the TA-55 Protected Area.
+It currently includes six pedestrian entry control portals and a single e entry control lane (east vehicle access) that functions as a backup vehicle entry control portal when est vehicle access is inoperable or traffic requires the opening of both vehicle portals.
+Two upgrade cts are under development to increase east TA-55 Protected Area throughput. (b)(5) vehicle portal pedes West Entry Control Facilities: The TA-55 west ECF is currently the secondary pedestrian and primary e entrance into the TA-55 Protected Area.
+The facility currently includes one pedestrian entry control and a single vehicle entry control portal.
+Two upgrade projects are under development to increase trian and vehicle throughput into the west side of the TA-55 Protected Area and provide access to the Protected Area from new facilities to be constructed on the west side of TA-55. (b)(5) the ea PF-4 Material Access Area Entry Control Facilities: There are currently two entry control facilities on ast side of the Material Access Area.
+Two upgrade projects are under development to increase trian throughput into the Material Access Area. (b)(5), (b)(7)(E), (b)(7)(F)

-Other Infrastructure Investments requiring Physical Security evaluation and support:

-Current projections are that the facility and capability are required (b) (5)

-The LANL VA team is in the process of hiring subcontract VA staffing to model (b) (5)

-to determine requirements for physical security upgrades (barriers, detectors, alarm systems, etc.); material transportation (convoys); the types and numbers of protective force officers; armored vehicles for the protective force; and specialized vehicles for material transportation.

-RLUOB Category 3 Facility: LANL will transition RLUOB to a CAT III facility (b) (5)

-LANL is planning the physical layout for the transition to a CAT III facility and the associated security requirements (perimeter requirements, alarm systems, and protective force patrols).
+RLUOB Category 3 Facility: LANL will transition RLUOB to a CAT III facility (b)(5) LANL is planning the physical layout for the transition to a CAT III facility and the associated security requirements (perimeter requirements, alarm systems, and protective force patrols).
 The planned location for processing and storing CAT III material are large room(s) in RLUOB that do not currently meet VTR requirements.
 The pit production cost estimate includes staffing to enable the eight-hour patrols of this new nonstandard storage facility.
-The SRA for this facility is expected to be completed (b) (5)

-The risk assessment will be used to determine the actual protective force resources required to support the transition to CAT III.
+The SRA for this facility is expected to be completed (b)(5) The risk assessment will be used to determine the actual protective force resources required to support the transition to CAT III.
 The overall estimate of protective force resource needs will then be adjusted accordingly.

-• Objective Date Activity, Deliverable, or Milestone S&S support for extended-shift operations at TA-55 (b) (5) Protective force officers at TA-55 work overtime as funding permits to support extended-shift operations at TA-55 PF-4.
-PF-4 Hire additional canine teams to support extended-shift operations at TA-55 PF-4.
+Objective Date Activity, Deliverable, or Milestone S&S support for extended-shift operations at TA-55 PF-4 (b)(5) Protective force officers at TA-55 work overtime as funding permits to support extended-shift operations at TA-55 PF-4.
+Hire additional canine teams to support extended-shift operations at TA-55 PF-4.
 Ongoing If funding permits, LANL and protective force subcontractor hire additional non-uniformed S&S staff.
 Ongoing If funding permits, hire approximately 15 additional protective force officers each quarter until full staffing levels are reached.
 Clearance and HRP processing Ongoing Establish and maintain resident teams of Office of Personnel Management investigators.